Microsoft Intune App Management: Ultimate MEM Tour Part 2

 With the S mode supplemental policies you can define Windows Defender Application Control policies to run Win32 apps.
 Such a policy is created via Powershell and must be signed afterwards.

-Detailed instructions on how to create such a policy can be found here.
+Detailed instructions on how to create such a policy can be found the Microsoft documentation.

 Policies for Office apps